mayank229/Blog-app/README.md

 Description to run project

-1. Install npm and Nodejs.
+1. Install npm, Nodejs and mongodb (also add the required mongodb url in the config).
 2. Go to project folder and open terminal in it and if nodemodules directory is not cloned, run 'npm install' command in command prompt to install dependencies.
 3. Now, run project by command 'node server'
 4. After the project is running(server is running), In postman we can go to different links, which are described below